Scholarships

 Schenectady STEM Scholarship

-The Schenectady STEM Scholarship supports graduating seniors from the Schenectady City School District planning to pursue studies in STEM related fields.
+This scholarship supports graduating seniors from the Schenectady City School District planning to pursue studies in STEM related fields.
 Each year, at least two students will be awarded a $10,000 scholarship.
 Thanks to a generous gift from the estate of Sanford A. and Marilyn Shuler, this scholarship aims to inspire and empower the next generation of innovators in STEM fields, building a brighter future for our community.

 To apply, students must: